OrlieRod314/orlie-site/docs/blog/2025/nontechnical/weight-loss.md

 At the beginning of 2025, I started tracking my weight every morning.
 I'm aware that body weight fluctuates naturally because of water retention and whatnot.
 But it was still important for me to get into the habit of recording my weight, body fat percentage, body water percentage, skeletal mass, and muscle mass percentage.

 I wanted to be able to see the effects of water retention and muscle growth with as much granularity as possible because I'm a scientist and I like watching numbers go up and down and observing trends across long periods of time.

+Also, weighing yourself every day lets you observe those water weight and hormonal fluctuations in real time.
+Over time you'll develop an instict for how your body weight fluctuates, and you won't feel fat when you step on the scale the next day and see your weight changed.

+You learn to accept the fact that your weight naturally fluctuates and that that's okay.
+Because you see the fluctations within the context of the overall trend.

 Regularly updating yourself on your progress/standing will bring a sense of *awareness* to your situation.
 And you will be able to *sustain the thought* of doing the right thing, the more aware you are of your standing relative to that ambition.

+This also allows you to make minor course corrections when you have to.
+Instead of waiting until you notice the weight gain and you have to go on some extreme diet.

+---

 ### The Fourth Truth: The Nature of Sacrifice and Surrender
 /// important | The Fourth Realization